phukrit7171/DII-GEN6-CompoundSEC/README.md

 # Design Brief
 1. Access control system for multi-floor system (low floor, medium floor, high floor)
     - Access cards with multi-facades id and time-based encryption
     - Floor level access control and room level access control
 2. Audit trial for card access
     - Each attempts will be logged with necessary info
     - Card generation or modification will be logged with necessary info
 3. Card management
     - Add, modify, revoke permission of each card

+## Quick Start
+1. Download the latest release from GitHub releases.
+2. Unzip the downloaded package to your desired location.
+3. Double-click `launch.bat` to start the application.

+**Distribution Package**
+- The release package is located in `app/build/distributions/app.zip`.
+- This ZIP file contains all necessary dependencies to run the application.

+**Launch Script**
+- `launch.bat` is provided for easy startup on Windows.
+- It directly executes the JAR file and pauses at the end.

 ```mermaid
 graph LR